 It is FFS how the 5GC selects the UPF with the appropriate predefined SFPs corresponding to the AF request of the 3rd party.
 The operator can have SLAs with multiple 3rd parties and the predefined SFPs for distinct 3rd parties can be deployed in distinct UPFs.

-It is possible that not all the UPFs support the pre-defined SFPs corresponding to the AF request of the 3rd party.
-If the current PSA UPF doesn’t support the pre-defined SFPs corresponding to the AF request of the 3rd party, based on the operator’s policy the SMF insert or reselect an I-UPF/L-PSA which supports the pre-defined SFC corresponding to the AF request of the 3rd party.
+We propose that 5GC configuration is homogeneous for providing the same set of traffic steering policies within same DNAI/DNN/S-NSSAI.
+The SMF can select then, UPF based on DNA/DNN/ S-NSSAI.

 The handling that the N6-LAN traffic steering control and AF-influenced traffic steering control are both applied to the traffic is FFS.